GlenKPeterson/Paguro/README.md

 #Change Log
 2015-04-05 version 0.8.1:
-- Renamed Transformable.foldLeft() to foldRight() and swapped the order of inputs on the combiner function.
 - Renamed LazyRef to Lazy.Ref so that I could add Lazy.Int for computing hashcodes.
 - Made FunctionX.apply_() methods rethrow RuntimeExceptions unchanged, but (still) wrap checked Exceptions in RuntimeExceptions.
 They were previously wrapped in IllegalStateExceptions, except for SideEffect which tried to cast the exception which never worked.